 Now for the real Excellerator charcoal chimney review:

 Lets put it to the test against my trusty old friend the Steven Raichlen Ultimate Chimney Starter.
 I think it is only fair to test it against one of the best chimneys on the market.
-First we counted out 40 Kingsford coals for each chimney, the crumpled 2 full sheets of newspaper for each (I even went as far as to make sure none of the pieces had color printing on them).
-I stuffed them both, then pulled out 3 small pieces of paper to light on each.
+First we counted out 40 Kingsford coals for each chimney.
+Then I crumpled 2 full sheets of newspaper for each (I even went as far as to make sure none of the pieces had color printing on them).
+I stuffed them both, pulled out 3 corners of paper to light on each.

 Since I could not light them both at the same time I alternated the lighting between the two.
 When all 6 edges were burning I began the timer.
-It is important to note here that the large open area on the bottom of the chimney are supposed to help the paper stay lit so it will light every time.
+It is important to note here.
+The large open area on the bottom of the chimney is supposed to help the paper stay lit so it will light every time.

-The smoke eased up at the 6-minute mark, so I poured it into the grill.
-The white smoke started up again but it was clear by the 10-minute mark so I was grilling our burgers within 10 minutes.
-Considering I heat the gas side of my grill for around 7 minutes before using it I am very impressed.
+The smoke eased up at the 6-minute mark.
+I poured the hot coals into the grill.
+The white smoke started up again but it was clear by the 10-minute mark.
+I was grilling our burgers within 10 minutes.
+Considering I heat the gas side of my grill for around 7 minutes.
+I am very impressed.

-The One Grill chimney was intended for use by competition barbecuer but with the way it is designed I think every serious charcoal guy will throw away his old chimney in favor of this one.
-The stainless steel shell will not rust out as fast as a normal chimney so at an estimated retail of $39.99 this unit is well worth the few extra bucks.
+The One Grill chimney was intended for use by competition barbecue.
+The way it is designed I think every serious charcoal guy will throw away his old chimney.
+The stainless steel shell will not rust out as fast as a normal chimney.
+At an estimated retail of $39.99 this unit is well worth the few extra bucks.
 I think the only thing that this item is missing is a catchy name like rocket starter or something.

-Since this article was originally written One Grill has released 2 versions of the Excellerator (and took my advise about the catchy name I see).
-The professional version is made from a thicker stainless steel the original model.
+Since this article was originally written.
+One Grill has released 2 versions of the Excellerator (and took my advise about the catchy name I see).
+The professional version is made from a thicker stainless steel.
 Both versions work just like the prototype and mine is quickly becoming my best friend

-Update: Both versions of the Excellerator charcoal chimney have been discontinued and are no longer available.
+Update: Both versions of the Excellerator have been discontinued and are no longer available.

 We received a free product on this charcoal chimney review.
 However it was not in exchange for writing this review.
 They were prototypes that the manufacturer wanted some input on.
 It was not until they decided to go into production on then that we decided (on our own) to review it.
 We do like free stuff however.